strohel/strohel.github.io/_posts/2020-09-13-bench-rust-kotlin-microservices.md

 <embed type="image/svg+xml" src="/images/2020-09-13-bench-rust-kotlin-microservices/latency_vs_connections_99.svg" />

+50th, 90th and 99th percentile latencies plotted using a *logarithmic scale*.

 As expected, the latency story is an inverse of throughput, with 99th percentile being noisiest and showing anomalies in some Rust runs.
 The biggest (geometric) difference is in the 8--16 connections range where Kotlin frameworks already